Coca-Cola Brand And Dividend Soak Up Syrupy Capital Gains

 Like an Equity Bond

 Atlanta, Georgia USA-based The Coca-Cola Company is a large cap stock in the beverages-soft drinks industry within the broader consumer staples sector.
-As of Tuesday’s close, the stock price is up 10.64% year-to-date driven by Quincey's entrance, Coke's refranchising efforts, and a 5.7% increase in its quarterly dividend rate from the prior year.
+As of Tuesday’s close, the stock price is up 10.64% year to date driven by Quincey's entrance, Coke's refranchising efforts, and a 5.7% increase in its quarterly dividend rate from the prior year.

 As of this writing, KO's dividend yield is 3.26%, but the payout ratio is 148.95% of diluted earnings per share.
 Naturally, we prefer payout ratios well below 100%.
-However, the stock’s five-year dividend growth is appealing at 24%.KO Dividend Yiel ((NYSE:TTM)) data by YCharts
+However, the stock’s five-year dividend growth is appealing at 24%.KO Dividend Yield [TTM] data by YCharts

 The stock's equity bond rate or earnings yield is a mere 2.10% versus our 5.00% target.
 We derive earnings yield from dividing earnings per share by the most recent stock closing price.
 Some investors prefer cash flow measurements as a better barometer than earnings per share analysis.
 Things only look worse as Coke’s cash flow yield or cash flow per share divided by the most recent stock closing price was 2.85% against our target of at least 7.00%.